shcbswvc/AIR-001/LEVEL0.md

 * See the thought process of thinking that led to aviation.

 ## Task 2- Simulation Flying
-### Flying drones on simulator , fly it go far off and come back with a successful landing on the ground
+### Flying drones using a simulator
-The students will be exposed to the simple maneuvers and the importance of line of sight in flying a UAV.
-As the simulator will be real life it will show how fast and far a drone can go how the axis will rotate and the difficulties of flying one.
+The students will gain hands-on experience with fundamental drone maneuvers and understand the critical importance of maintaining line of sight while operating a UAV.
+Through a realistic simulator, they will observe the speed and range capabilities of drones, witness how the axes rotate, and encounter the various challenges associated with flying one.

 ##### Software:
-There are many software in the market but most are expensive.
-An example of a cheap one will be:
-**SimPro Drone Flight Simulator**
+Will edit later, after confirming which one

 ##### Hardware:
-Transmitter which can be used on the software
-Wires to connect the transmitter to the PC
+will edit this also later after connecting and testing.

 ### Expected Outcome:
 * Understanding different configurations of planes and UAVs.